traf/parse/README.md

 ![Parse Banner](./assets/banner.png)

-## Parse is a simple Raycast extension that lets you read at the speed of thought (almost)
+## Parse is a simple Raycast extension that lets you read any selected at the speed of thought (almost)

----

 ## Features